Beehive: Human destruction

-Humans have historically destroyed nests and hives of honey-producing bee species in order to obtain honey and beeswax and other bee products.
+Humans have historically destroyed nests and hives of honey-producing bee species to obtain honey and beeswax and other bee products.
+Modern honey frame and centerfuge systems, such as Langstroth, are less harmful to the hive, assuming harvest will happen, and increase production at the same time.

 Humans may also determine that a beehive must be destroyed in the interest of public safety or in the interest of preventing the spread of bee diseases.
 The U.S. state of Florida destroyed the hives of Africanized honey bees, in 1999.
 The state of Alaska has issued regulations governing the treatment of diseased beehives via burning followed by burial, fumigation using ethylene oxide or other approved gases, sterilization by treatment with lye, or by scorching.
 In New Zealand and the United Kingdom, the treatment of hives infected with the disease American foulbrood with antibiotics is prohibited, and beekeepers are required by law to destroy such colonies and hives with fire.